-City bike, touring bike, mountain bike...
+City bike, touring bike, mountain bike, e-bike...
 Basically every type of bicycle will do.
-The main thing is that your bicycle is in proper working order.
+The main thing is that your bicycle meets the Dutch legal requirements and is in proper working order.
 As Holland is overall flat, the classical Dutch bicycle has no gears.
 Having said that, the odd gear or two does comes in handy every now and then, especially with a headwind.

 Legal requirements for your bicycle

 In Holland a bicycle bell is compulsory on every bike.
 Other traffic users have to be able to hear it at a distance of 25 metres.
 You’re not likely to be fined if your bicycle bell does not meet the requirements, but a good bell does make it easier to pass other cyclists on narrow and busy cycle paths.

 Bicycle lights and reflectors

 As soon as you’re out on your bicycle in the dark or when visibility is bad, bicycle lights and reflectors are compulsory in Holland.
 The rules are very strict.
 If you don’t comply with them you risk a fine - or worse, a car driver might not see you in time.

 Requirements for bicycle lights and reflectors

 If you're bringing your own e-bike, make sure it complies with the Dutch legal requirements.
 In order to be classified as a bicycle, your e-bike needs to have pedal assistance up to 25 km/h and have a motor up to 250 W only.

 Be warned: If fails to meet these requirements, your e-bike will be classed as a light moped or moped and different rules apply.
 In the worst case, your e-bike will be considered an illegal vehicle, which means you could have serious problems if you're involved in an accident.